masonpimentel/mason-git/README.md

-Welcome!
+# MasonGit

+Welcome!<br>

 This project was inspired by my GitHub student package privileges being taken away since I graduated.
 Instead of paying for my private repositories I decided I'd make my own git server.

 This project was intended to be a complete Git ecosystem and has 2 components:

-Git server
+## Git server

 It is currently possible to access a git repository (clone, push, pull) I have set up at: ssh://mpimentel947.ddns.net:9422/home/gituser/repositories/MasonGit.git